jfragosoperez/learning-Go/README.md

 		*int64

 		*Machine dependent -> their size is dependent on the type of architecture of the machine -> uint, int, uintptr

+		*Go allows to increment/decrement by a unit using the operator ++/--.
+The language also enables to increment/decrement using the operator +=/-= .

 	-Float: